Are you a school administrator? Yes No x to close

 Is a Journalism Degree Hard?

-If you have a knack for writing and a passion for media, Journalism may be a major worth considering.
+Journalism may be a major worth considering if you have a knack for writing and a passion for media.
 It can be challenging, as coursework may include journalism history, philosophy and principles, and writing and reporting.

 In addition, publication design, news production, and courses in media law (which cover topics like copyright and libel) may also be offered.
-Many schools require students to intern at a publishing house, website, or TV or radio station to hone their skills further and get them ready for the work world.
+Many schools require students to intern at a publishing house, website, or TV or radio station to further hone their skills and prepare them for the work world.

 Is a Journalism Degree worth it?